 Students may undertake independent study of catalog courses or special topics.
 A course may not be repeated by independent study.
-Details concerning the procedure for developing an independent study proposal may be obtained from the registrar's office.
+Details concerning the procedure for developing an independent study proposal may be obtained from the Registrar's web site or the Registrar's office.
 Independent study is limited to honors students, juniors and seniors except by special permission.